everythingdata-ai/everythingdata-ai.github.io/_posts/2024-12-27-data-expert-bootcamp-2.md

 ---
 layout: post
-title: Dimensional Data Modeling - Data Expert Bootcamp
+title: Fact Data Modeling - Data Expert Bootcamp
 categories: [Data Engineering, Data Modeling]
 ---

 Today I continued the Zach Wilson Data Engineering Bootcamp.
 The second week is about Fact Data Modeling.
 To continue on my previous post, here are my notes from the second week of the bootcamp.

 ## Fact Data Modeling Fundamentals